My Priorities for Cotati

 • safe, small outdoor musical performances

 What ideas do you have for you and your neighbors?
-When we can safely do so again, I’ll support
+I’ll support

 • block parties